EVEInsight/Insight/README.md

 to fill various roles such as: ship dscan intel, killmail feeds, route planning/calculations, and more.
 The original Insight lacked a clear focus, features were programmed in randomly, and the code base became bulky and confusing.
 The first writeup of Insight should be taken as a clear example of how not to code with Python asyncio.

 Over the last few months I gained a better understanding of asynchronous programming and decided to rewrite the Insight project.
-This rewrite would have the only goal of providing better, simpler, killmail feed streaming/intel.
+This rewrite would have the only goal to provide better, simpler killmail feed streaming/intel.

 I present the Insight rewrite project in the hopes that it's useful and enjoyed by the EVE community.